collective/collective.pygal.plonestats/README.rst

 - Content by Creator: Who create how many content items in a barchart

 - Content by types: which content types are used how frequently in a horizontal barchart.

 - Review states: A piechart displaying how many items are in which review states

 - Created items by year: A linechart showing the additions to your site by year

 - Created items by month: A filled linechart to visualize the growth of the content in a plone site.

+See http://pygal.org/ for more information.

+pygal requires 2.6 > python > 3.0